gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/protein-in-electrolyte.rst

 .. container:: justify

-    Use *gmx rdf* and extract the radial distribution functions (rdfs) between the ions and the water molecules.
+    Use *gmx rdf* and extract the radial distribution functions (RDFs) between the ions and the water molecules.